Symposium Speed Dating Session

 The goal of the Speed Dating Session is to create an informal environment to promote collegial interactions and raise awareness of translational research occurring at Stanford University.
 Attendees will meet with faculty for 10 minutes each and may ask questions related to the faculty member’s career path, research, common research interests, or any desired topic.

-Each faculty member will have six time slots available - every 10 minutes from 3:30 to 4:30pm.
+Each faculty member will have six time slots available - every 10 minutes during the one hour window.
 Attendees may sign up to meet with up to 6 different faculty members; however, attendees may only sign up for one time slot per faculty (and only one faculty per time slot).
 Attendees may sign up for fewer than 6 faculty if desired.

 This will be an excellent opportunity for attendees to have informal and immediate interaction with faculty.
 This session is organized by the Stanford-affiliated graduates of the International Eureka Institute for Translational Medicine, who are now ambassadors of the Stanford MCHRI Eureka partnership.

 As part of our commitment to translational medicine, the Stanford MCHRI Eureka team aim to build a community of translational scientists at Stanford.
 As a first step toward building this community, we hope to develop more approachable, interdisciplinary, and effective guidance and mentorship in translational medicine.

 - Manpreet K. Singh, MD, MS - Associate Professor of Psychiatry and Behavioral Sciences

 - Melissa Mavers, MD, PhD - Instructor in Pediatrics (Stem Cell Transplantation)

 - Tamar Green, MD - Instructor in Psychiatry and Behavioral Sciences

 - Sriram Vaidyanathan, PhD - Postdoctoral Research Fellow in Pediatrics (Stem Cell Transplantation)